Refliqx/PhoneBook_CLI/README.md

 Made with passion by Refliqx

 ## Features
-   Add new contacts
+   Add new contacts,
-   update the contacts
+   update the contacts,
-   View all saved contacts
+   View all saved contacts,
-   Search for contacts by name
+   Search for contacts by name,
    Delete existing contacts

 ## How to Run